NIEM/NIEM-Releases/README.md

 Please review the [5.0 issues in the NIEM Releases issue tracker](https://github.com/NIEM/NIEM-Releases/issues?page=1&q=is%3Aissue+label%3A5.0+is%3Aclosed) or the change log spreadsheet in the release package for a detailed list of changes.

+### Core

+- Merged Core Supplement 4.0.1. (#127)
+  - Replaced nc:PolygonCoordinate (nc:Location2DGeospatialCoordinateType) with new nc:PolygonNodeLocation (nc:LocationType) (#9)
+  - Changed the parent type of nc:LocationHeightMeasureType from nc:MeasureType to nc:LengthMeasureType (#13).

 ### Release package updates

 - Changed the character encoding of the XML schemas from "US-ASCII" to "UTF-8" for better international support (#125)